blaze/blaze/docs/source/expressions.rst

    >>> deadbeats = accounts[accounts.balance < 0].name

-Internally this doesn't do any actual work (we haven't specified a data source.)
-Instead it builds a symbolic representation of a comutation to execute in the future.
+Internally this doesn't do any actual work because we haven't specified a data source.
+Instead it builds a symbolic representation of a computation to execute in the future.

 .. code-block:: python